gdmarmerola/gdmarmerola.github.io/_posts/2016-07-09-my-first-kaggle-competition.md

 ![]({{ "assets/img/my_first_kaggle/kaggle-img-2.png" | absolute_url }})

-As expected by [previous research on hyperparameter tuning](http://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf), few hyperparameters matter.
+In agreement with [previous research on hyperparameter tuning](http://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf), few hyperparameters really mattered.
 The TPE algorithm made good choices as most experiments yielded a good result.

 ## What I could've done better

 From a business perspective, the difference between my model and the best model is irrelevant.
 In a business context, we would improve the model by collecting more variables or maybe help with devising good offers for the dissatisfied clients.

-From the competition perspective, I could've spent a little it more time in feature engineering, even if it was not super important for this competition.
+From the competition perspective, I could've spent a little bit more time in feature engineering, even if it was not super important for this competition.
 Also, and more importantly, other ensemble techniques such as Stacking, could've gone far as well.
 Using different algorithms in opposition as using one algorithm with slight hyperparameter variations could've contrbuted to adding beneficial variability to the ensemble.

 Nevertheless, I'm satisfied with the result and with the learning opportunity.
 I've heard that in Kaggle competitions you always win, because you always take knowledge and experience home.

 ## Conclusions

 Kaggle is a great platform for learning cool stuff about machine learning and exercizing software engineering skills.
 I still haven't returned to the platform as a competitor, as I started to work in industry shortly after this competition.
 However, I'm always checking for new models and ideas in the community.
-I greatly recommend giving a shot, and I hope that this post may help you with some inspiration in the future.
+I greatly recommend giving it a shot, and I hope that this post may help you with some inspiration in the future.